thaggie/thaggie.github.io/_posts/2016-07-08-react-safe-actions.markdown

 This is creating a function which will in turn create the actions.
-The function will check the payload passed in to make sure it conforms to the schema passed in (unless `NODE_ENV` is `production`), so catching the error **before** generating the action which will it get passed to the dispatcher.
+The function will check the payload passed in to make sure it conforms to the schema passed in (unless `NODE_ENV` is `production`), so catching the error **before** generating the action.
 The function will return a [flux standard action][fsa].

 ```js
 var action1 = myAction(); // BAD